Purchasing a new home in Maryland

-There are many things you should take into account before commencing your home search.
-You'll want to assemble an outline of must-haves, get a feeling for what school districts you want to live in, and begin working on your budget.
-Ensuring your mortgage payment is no more than 1/3 of your monthly income is a good principle to follow.
+There are many things you should do prior to starting your home search.
+When you begin your search, you'll probably want to form a check list of items you want, get an idea of what school districts you'd like to live in, and start planning your budget.
+Ensuring your mortgage payment is less than 30 percent of your monthly income is a good principle to adhere to.

-Step 2 – Speak with a real estate agent
+Step 2 – Connect with a real estate agent in Maryland

-This is where Remax Components comes in.
-I'd like to plan a time to get together with you and speak with you about why you want to buy a home and get an idea of your future plans.
-We'll talk about everything from neighborhoods, schools in the Maryland area, the mortgage industry, to any other economic factors that could potentially affect your buying decision today or in the future.
+This is where I can help.
+I'd be happy to arrange a time to get together with you and communicate with you about why you want to buy a home and get an idea of your upcoming plans.
+We'll discuss neighborhoods, schools in the Maryland area, the mortgage industry, and any other economic factors that might affect your buying decision today or in the future.

-In addition, I'll help you facilitate the loan process.
-There are some very good mortgage professionals in Maryland, and I work with a lot of them, so you can rest assured that you're in great hands.
-They'll help you figure out which type of loan is best for you, as well as help you get qualified.
+In addition, I'll assist you in getting started on your loan.
+I work with some of Maryland's finest mortgage professionals, so you can rest assured that you're in great hands.
+They will help you figure out which type of loan is best for you, as well as help you get qualified.

-After our initial meeting, I'll begin looking for available homes on the market that are great for you.
-I'll preview many of the houses and eliminate the duds, and then we'll set up appointments to tour the houses when it's most convenient for you.
+After we meet, I'll start finding available houses on the market that suit your needs.
+I'll research most of the houses and ignore the bad ones, and then we'll set up appointments to tour the homes whenever it's most convenient for you.

-As we tour houses, I'll identify good features and bad ones.
-I'll also ask you what things you like and dislike.
-It's pretty common for buyers to revise their wish list as we tour homes and some features become far more substantial than others.
-If that's the situation, I'll search the listings once more and narrow it down to the house of your dreams.
+When we view houses, I'll call attention to good features and negative ones.
+I'll also ask you to point out what things you like and don't like.
+For the most part, buyers change their must-have list as we tour houses and some items become far more essential than others.
+If such is the case, I'll search the listings another time and narrow it down to the house you've been dreaming about.

 Step 4 – Know the market

-Your agent's knowledge of the Maryland market is an imperative agent in your home search.
-And I can assure you I'm familiar with all the schools and neighborhoods, and I will alert you to some areas are "hot" and warrant immediate action and the rest that are "cool" and allow for cautiousness.
+My knowledge of the Maryland market is a crucial component in your house search.
+I am informed of all the neighborhoods and schools, and I can alert you to what neighborhoods are "hot" and call for immediate action and some that are "cold" and allow for cautiousness.

-When we tour homes, I'll make sure to communicate when the seller's asking price has room for negotiation and when I think the home is "priced to sell."
-Be on guard and be sure to ask a lot of questions, as every REALTOR® in Maryland will convince you they know the housing market.
-If it appears they don't know everything, just call me at 410-893-1199 or e-mail me at email@example.com, and I'll be glad to answer any questions you might have.
-My understanding of the market will help you stay a step ahead throughout the entire deal.
+As we tour houses, I'll make sure to communicate if the list price has room for negotiation or if I believe the house is "priced to sell."
+Any real estate agent will claim to truly know the market, but beware, and make sure you ask your agent a lot of questions.
+If things don't add up, just call me at 410-877-4201 or e-mail me at , and I'd be happy to answer any questions you might have.
+My knowledge of the market will keep you a step above the rest throughout the entire process.

-I know we'll find your dream house in Maryland.
-When we do, I'll carefully develop your purchase offer.
-The offer will be tailored with your needs in mind, including several contingencies.
-A few examples are getting financing, completing the home inspection, and a clean title.
+I know we'll find your dream house in the Maryland area.
+When we do, I'll thoroughly develop your purchase offer.
+The offer will be tailored with your needs in mind and the home, including some contingencies.
+A few examples are acquiring financing, finishing the inspection, and a clear title.

-When turning in your purchase offer, you'll likely need to submit "earnest money."
-This is a cash deposit given to the seller to secure an offer to buy the property, and it's usually applied to the cost of closing.
-If your offer is accepted by the seller, we should close on the property within 30 to 60 days after.
-This allows plenty of time for your mortgage financing.
+Upon turning in your purchase offer, most likely you'll need to submit "earnest money."
+This is a cash deposit given to the home seller to secure an offer to purchase the property and is most often put towards the cost of closing.
+If your offer is accepted by the seller, we should close on the home within 30 to 60 days after.
+This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate

-Unfortunately most contracts don't close on the first offer.
-It's extremely common to receive a counter offer.
-Don't let this alarm you.
-We'll consider whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and go on.
+A lot of contracts don't close on the first offer, and it's pretty common to receive a counter offer.
+But don't let this alarm you.
+We'll discuss whether or not to accept the counter offer, propose our own counter offer, or decline the seller's offer and go on.

-Market circumstances will play a large role in how aggressively we negotiate the deal.
-In addition, we'll work within your budget.
-And at the end of the day, we'll create a deal that is best for you.
+How aggressively we negotiate the contract depends on the state of the market.
+In addition, we'll work within your financing constraints.
+And at the end of the day, we'll create a deal that works well for you.

-Once the deal is finished, you'll begin working with your mortgage lender to close the loan.
-This won't take long at all if you've been pre-qualified, but you'll want to keep in close contact with your mortgage lender.
-And I'll manage all the property information your mortgage lender needs to close the loan.
+Once the contract is finalized, you'll begin working with your lender to close the loan.
+It won't take much time at all if you're already pre-qualified, but you'll want to keep in close contact with your mortgage lender.
+And I'll care for all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Good Faith Estimate (GFE) of closing costs from your mortgage lender within three days of receiving your loan application.
-This estimate depends on the loan amount, and RESPA requirements dictate that it has to contain all closing costs and be within a narrow range of accuracy.
-I'll analyze the estimate and let you know if everything looks adequate.
+Your mortgage lender will send you a Loan Estimate (LE) detailing closing costs within three days of accepting your application.
+You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of receiving your application.
+The estimate is based on the loan amount, and RESPA requirements dictate that it has to include all closing costs and be within a narrow range of accuracy.
+I'll go over the estimate and let you know if it all looks permissible.

 Then it's time to close on your house.
-This will most likely happen at a title company or escrow office and is often a smooth and relaxed occasion.
+This should happen at a title company or escrow office and will likely be a smooth and stress-free affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything or have any questions, be sure to contact me at 410-893-1199 or send me an e-mail.
+And if you need anything or have any questions, simply contact me at 410-877-4201 or e-mail me at firstname.lastname@example.org.